 Any additional point in the company that we could mention?
 Investments?

 We have acquired a property in Paine of approximately 7 hectares that will allow us to develop our agribusiness projects in the medium and long term.
-Suddenly, we have installed the plum calibration.
+Suddenly, we have installed the prunes calibration.
 We will continue to implement and develop the tools that allow us to grow and deliver the best products to our customers worldwide.